Can Sports Help Young People Heal From Trauma?

 Yet when you put a ball in their hands, they suddenly light up!

-Last year I accepted a Robert Wood Johnson Foundation Sports Award on behalf of these struggling youth who participate in programs at our Boston-based organization, Doc Wayne.
+Back in 2015 I accepted a Robert Wood Johnson Foundation Sports Award on behalf of these struggling youth who participate in programs at our Boston-based organization, Doc Wayne.
 I shared with the audience one of the many special moments I’ve experienced doing this work.
 Visiting a group of boys in South Boston playing flag football, we circled up at the end of the session when one 8-year-old earnestly said to his peers, “You’ve got to have faith in yourself because if you don’t have that, what have you got?”

 This is our hope for all of these young people.